 Today is your birthday, my sweet son.
 6 years.
-We are going to celebrate you by having a picnic lunch and play at a secluded park with favorite friends.
+We are going to celebrate you by having a picnic lunch and playing at a secluded park with friends.
 Your brother picked out a carton of edible flowers at the farmers market, so I’m going to make a pretty salad and pick up pizza.
 I liked this article from Mary Chapman on how they celebrate their daughter in heaven’s birthday.

 They are at a point where they need fun family time and celebration when they celebrate their daughter’s birthday and I’m feeling like that too.
 Last year, we went to the zoo with these same dear friends we will see today.
 They talk about you, so I like to celebrate you with them.
 Their kids are your little brother’s favorite friends, so he will have a blast.
 There are many far away that remember your birthday too and send me sweet messages.

 When I told your brother we were going to have a birthday party of sorts for you, he got very excited.
 He said, “Is Luke going to come down for it?!”
 That brought tears and laughter.
 He loves you and mentions you to strangers when they ask if he has siblings, which sometimes catches me off guard and makes me awkward.
 But I’m grateful he talks about you.

 He also asked if we could send you a cake like we send balloons.
 “Can’t we just tie a cake to a bunch of balloons and send it up to him, mom?”
 He thought the balloons actually make it to you in heaven.
 What a sweet thought.